-- 5.2.1 Cover gaps on the impact side with masking tape to avoid holes in the following scan process - 5.2.2 Scan the impact side of the vehicle. - 5.2.3 Create a grid of points (2000x800mm) with an equal distance of 50mm on the impact zone, where the center of the grid equals the mid point of the impact zone (referring to the hit point of the barrier).
-This will be a number of 697 points in total.
+- 5.2.2 Ensure that the vehicle is loaded, so that the ride heights are the same as under test conditions. - 5.2.3 Create a grid of points (2100x750mm) with an equal distance of 150mm on the impact zone, where the centre of the grid equals the midpoint of the impact zone (referring to the target centreline of the barrier).
+This will be a number of 90 points in total.
+Only points that meet vehicle structure must be marked.
+The marking shall be robust enough to withstand the impact.